 “Everyone here in Greenland knows how to make a reindeer stew.
 I wanted to show that you can eat vegetables in Greenland… even if it’s frozen and it doesn’t have to be boring,” says Grødem.

-She has partnered with Brugseni, a local supermarket chain, to develop a brand of frozen vegetables in order to get people cooking with more varied ingredients.
+She has partnered with Brugseni, a local supermarket chain, to develop a brand of frozen vegetables in order to get people cooking with more varied ingredients as opposed to meat and a bit of veg on the site.

 She is adamant that there is a balance between health and taste, history and the future.

-“Sometimes [Greenlanders are] just so stuck in our traditions that we’re not going anywhere.”
+“Sometimes Greenlanders are just so stuck in our traditions that we’re not going anywhere.
+Food doesn’t have to be boring but it should be a celebration of our culture.”

-“I think [we] have to be humble with the traditions when it comes to food because it’s such a big part of our history and our culture and our traditions… [I] have to take small steps.”
+“I think we have to be humble with the traditions when it comes to food because it’s such a big part of our history and our culture and our traditions… I have to take small steps to change people’s perceptions because people don’t like too much change.”

-“There are some Greenlandic people who might think that [what I’m doing] is too modern or that’s not the way to cook.”
+“There are some Greenlandic people who might think that what I’m doing is too modern or that’s not the way to cook.
+But I like sticking to tradition as much as possible by bringing alive recipes in Greenland.”

-We, in Canada and most of the Western world, have the luxury of finding any ingredient we need at the grocery store, no matter the time of year.
-We have access to very fresh vegetables and fruits wherever we look.
-This makes finding a recipe online and making it somewhat simple
+In the Western world, we have the luxury of finding any ingredient we need to cook with at the supermarket no matter the time of year.
+We have access to fresh vegetables and fruits wherever we look.
+When it comes down to it, we can cook what we want, whenever we want, and that choice is overwhelming sometimes.

 More often than not, we’re not even cooking: rather buying prepared foods that are quick, easy and lack nutrients.
 It also means we can buy single serving meals, eat them alone and toss out the evidence.